Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-When the blood is left in a test tube with an anticoagulant, it sediments.
-The blood cells having a higher density occupy the lower portion of the test tube and the lighter part that is the plasma occupies the upper portion.
+It sediments when the blood is left in a test tube with an anticoagulant.
+The blood cells having a higher density occupy the lower portion of the test tube, and the lighter part, the plasma, occupies the upper portion.

 Therefore, one can say that the blood plasma = whole blood - blood cells.

-Similarly, when the blood is left undisturbed in a test tube (without an anticoagulant), it clots.
+Similarly, it clots when the blood is left undisturbed in a test tube (without an anticoagulant).
 Within a few minutes after the clot is formed, it begins to contract and ooze out most of the fluid within 30-45 minutes.
 The fluid oozed out is called serum.